 The best Halloween events in London

-After last year’s somewhat half-hearted celebrations, this year's Halloween – which falls on Sunday, October 31 2022 – promises to be bigger, badder, spookier and more spine-chilling than ever before.
-There’s plenty of fright-filled fun to be had throughout October, whether you want to watch horror films on the big screen, join a lantern-lit ghost tour, learn all about London’s Magnificent Seven graveyards, carve pumpkins, or let your synthetic wigs down over themed cocktails at a seasonal pop-up.
+Halloween falls on Tuesday October 31 2023, and while Tuesday nights don’t always lend themselves to spooky, spine-chilling fun, you can always count on the capital to provide you with the biggest, baddest events for the occasion.
+There’s plenty of fright-filled fun to be had throughout October, whether you want to watch horror films on the big screen, join a lantern-lit ghost tour, learn about London’s graveyards, carve pumpkins, or let your synthetic wigs down over themed cocktails.
 So when you’re after something strange in your neighbourhood, who ya gonna call?
 Time Out London, that’s who!
-We might not be so great at ghost-busting, but we’ve got everything else covered this ‘scary szn’ with our whopper list of the very best Halloween events in London for 2022.
+We might not be so great at ghost-busting, but we’ve got everything else covered this ‘scary szn’ with our whopper list of the very best Halloween events in London for 2023.
 RECOMMENDED: Your ultimate guide to Halloween in London

 Descending into the gloom of Temper Shoreditch’s basement restaurant is like entering a cult club night.
 Thudding disco and raucous chatter envelop you as you walk in from Great Eastern Street straight downstairs into a dark, smoky, neon-lit subterranean world.
 But instead of a DJ, the star of the show here is a huge smoldering fire pit that takes pride of place behind open bar seating.
 The fourth restaurant in the Temper family, the Shoreditch incarnation of these steakhouse and barbeque spots is cut from the same cloth as its older Soho sibling (there are two other joints in Bank and Covent Garden).
 It has the same pitch-black walls and ceilings and illuminated fridges full of glistening slabs of raw steak.
 Like the W1 spot, hunks of charring meat hanging over the glowing coals are visible across the restaurant floor in various blackened states, sending scents of searing fat into the air.
 Every now and then a rush of flames erupts as the chefs flambé smoking cuts of meat.
 It’s wonderfully theatrical and flashy – something that feels straight from the mind of a gout-ridden Tudor king.
 In fact, the concept was the brainchild of restauranter Sam Lee and chef Neil Rankin who founded the mini-chain.
 Rankin’s since left and now David Lagonell heads up the menu.
 While the restaurants still pride themselves on butchering steaks in-house from rare breed cattle, it’s moved on from each site having its own specialism (Soho concentrated on tacos; the City site on curry).
 Now they sha